vikingair/spy4js/README.md

   - `wasCalledWith` (does display that the spy has been called at least once like with the provided params)
   - `wasNotCalledWith` (does display that the spy was never like with the provided params)
   - `hasCallHistory` (does display that the spy has been called with the following params in the given order)
+  - `hasProps` (does display that the spy has been called with the given argument on the last invocation.
+In the context of React: The spy being a mocked React component has currently the given props.)

 Those methods on a spy display facts.
 Facts have to be true, otherwise they will throw an Exception, which displays in a formatted debug message why the